 In this challenge we will create a computer program using LMC (Little Man Computer) that takes a number as an input (e.g. 5) and outputs a countdown from this value. (e.g: 126.96.36.199.1.0).

 By completing this challenge we will investigate the use of the branching instruction BRP to create a looping effect.

 We have produced the flowchart of our countdown timer using LMC instructions:

-You can now type and test this code using the Online LMC Simulator.
+You can now type and test this code using one of the following online LMC Simulators:

 LMC Instruction Set

 Note that in the following table “xx” refers to a memory address (aka mailbox) in the RAM.
 The online LMC simulator has 100 different mailboxes in the RAM ranging from 00 to 99.

 |INP||INPUT||Retrieve user input and stores it in the accumulator.||901|

 |LDA||LOAD||Load the Accumulator with the contents of the memory address given.||5xx|